 What are the craziest myths (and facts) of EMDR?

-I often wonder why there are so many myths about EMDR floating around.
+I often wonder why why is EMDR so controversial and there are so many myths about EMDR floating around.

 Perhaps it’s because EMDR seems so simple that people question how it can be effective.